 Knowing More and Changing Your Perspective About Yourself and the World

-The Formula for Success and Growth at CSUSB - MUN -- The Three 'Ps' Plus 1 (3Ps+1)
+The Formula for Success and Growth at CSUSB - MUN:

-The CSUSB MUN Program prepares to participate in MUN conferences using a formula that is known as the 3Ps +1 formula (Preparation, Procedure, and Professionalism + Passion).
-We grade the entire class on 3Ps+1 at the end of every practice session.
-Each of these pillars of the CSUSB MUN Program helps students to excel at the conference and also in their everyday lives.
-Let's start with "passion" and work our way backwards.
+The CSUSB - MUN Program prepares to participate in National Model United Nations conferences using a formula that is known as the 3Ps +1 formula.
+We grade each other and the entire class on 3Ps+1 at the end of every practice session on Fridays.
+Each student gets to evaluate his/her/their entire team using these three characteristics.
+These are the pillars of CSUSB - MUN program and they help students excel at the conference and in their everyday lives.

-Passion: perhaps the most important element needed for any person to succeed in the CSUSB - MUN is to be passionate about more than just grade and GPA.
+Passion: perhaps the most important element needed for any person to succeed in the CSUSB - MUN is to be passionate about more than just a grade.
 Passionate about humans, animals, and the environment.
-Passionate about the future of our species, the solutions, and the actions.
-Without passion, none of the other Ps matter, really.
-Passion is the spine of everything we do, why we do it, and how we do it.
+Passionate about the future of our species, and many others.
+Passionate about finding solutions to some of the most wicked problems of this world.
+Passionate to fight for the powerless and passionate about being the voice of the voiceless.
+Without passion, none of the other Ps matter at all.
+Passion is the spine of everything we do.
+Without passion for this work, one will NOT succeed!

 Professionalism: the second most important element is professionalism.
-Professionalism guides the way we see ourselves, and we see others.
-It is with the use of absolute professionalism that we give speeches, have dialogues, agree or disagree, and how we get things done.
+Professionalism guides the way we see ourselves and we see others.
+It is the rule we treat ourselves and treat others.
+It is with the use of absolute professionalism that we carry ourselves, have dialogue, agree or disagree, cooperate, delegate, and how we get things done!